Exam Resources

 - Using

-command to view, update, set context. context can be namespace specific as well - Custom KubeConfig file can be passed using
+k configcommand to view, update, set context. context can be namespace specific as well - Custom KubeConfig file can be passed using

-k config --kubeconfig
+k config --kubeconfigor exportingKUBECONFIGenvironment variable

 API Groups